autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/ci-checks.md

 ## deploy-docs

 This workflow deploys the preview documentation site for the pull request.
-You need to add the `documentation` label to run this workflow.
+You need to add the `deploy-docs` label to run this workflow.